FiM FTC EVENT GUIDE

 Teams should bring:

 One (1) coach/mentor may accompany the team into the judging room but must be a silent observer of the session.
-Video taping and/or recording of the team’s judging interview session is prohibited.
+Photographing, video taping and/or recording of the team’s structured interview session is prohibited.

 Preparing for Judging